Hukarere Girls' College: Re-establishment in 1993 and relocation to Eskdale

 In February 1993, Hukarere re-opened at 46 Napier Terrace as a school and a hostel with a roll of 20 students.

 In 2001 the decision was made that the school buildings were un-safe and a search began for another location.
 The site chosen for the school is in a largely rural area in Shaw Road, which is off the Napier-Taupo Highway a short distance from the intersection with State Highway 2.
 The School is close to the Esk River.
 On 27 April 2003 Hukarere relocated to the present Herepoho, Eskdale site.

-The school now has its own Board of Trustees.
+The school now has its own board of trustees.
 The 2019 Education Review Office review of the college described it as having two governing entities: the Hukarere College Board of Trustees, which is responsible for the educational functions of the college; and the Te Aute Trust Proprietors Board, representing the Anglican Church - the Te Aute Trust Proprietors Board is the owner of the school buildings and is responsible for the operation of the hostel.
 The daily operations of the hostel is managed by a sub-committee made up of school board members and staff.
 The St John’s College Trust Board in Auckland provides ongoing support to the Hukarere College Board of Trustees.

-Students were evacuated from the boarding hostel hours before the Esk River flooded the school grounds due to the torrential rain from Cyclone Gabrielle in February 2023.
+In February 2023, the students were evacuated from the boarding hostel hours before the Esk River flooded the school grounds due to the torrential rain from Cyclone Gabrielle.